 With COVID-19, courts have had to navigate through hitherto uncharted territory.
 It’s difficult to walk the line between tenant rights and landlord responsibilities, especially considering how hard the pandemic has hit everyone concerned.
-Consequently, judgements that are issued by court attempting to signal some clarity and change are to be lauded.
+Consequently, judgments that are issued by the court attempting to signal some clarity and change are to be lauded.

 Recent decisions on landlord obligations also bring into question the obligations of tenants.
 New York landlords must follow specific state rules, such as complying with security deposit limits and the timeline and procedures for ending a tenancy.
 Failure to comply leads to costly financial difficulties and legal imbroglios.
 In the article below, pertinent cases relating to the impact of the coronavirus on creating a ‘livable environment’ will be discussed.

 [1.0] Landlord Responsibilities